 Essentially, it is paramount to define a company’s identity to the rest of the world.
 It also helps businesses to attract likeminded people who want to be a part of the company and drive it forward.
-A positive culture creates a happy workforce which leads to engaged and motivated staff who will in turn give their all to provide a stellar service.
-It’s a win-win situation and a therefore a must have for any business!
+A positive organisational culture creates a happy workforce which leads to engaged and motivated staff who will in turn give their all to provide a stellar service.
+It’s a win-win situation and therefore a must have for any business.

-Establishing strong company values and goals
+1. Establishing strong company values and goals

-Offering flexibility in the workspace
+2. Offering flexibility in the workspace

-Empower and encourage your employees.
+4. Empower and encourage your employees

 Hannah: We have a reward and recognition program which is highly important and beneficial to both the business and our people.
 Recognition should be structured, organic and meaningful.
-It increases employee productivity, helps retain top talent, builds on a positive culture, creates a collaborative working environment, especially in peer to peer recognition, increases employee motivation, and increases company performances.
+It increases employee productivity, helps retain top talent, builds on a positive organisational culture, creates a collaborative working environment, especially in peer to peer recognition, increases employee motivation, and increases company performances.

 Ruth: Regular employee recognition is vital for employee success and acknowledging great work.
 Monthly awards and prizes for those that excel and display the company values are a great way of celebrating the success of individuals and the efforts of the business as a whole.
 At DeVono Cresa we celebrate successes in company ‘Huddles’ each month which bring everyone together and create a sense of fun and comradely amongst employees.
-Even rewards such as team lunches for work anniversaries celebrating employee loyalty go a long way.

-Listen to what your employees have to say
+5. Listen to what your employees have to say

 Hannah: Feedback comes under employee engagement.
 We use an online anonymous tool to ask employees for their feedback and ways we can improve to increase their happiness and productivity.
 Feedback helps us to gage the overall feelings in camp and gives us awareness of any challenges or issues that may be under the surface.
 It also helps us to improve manager and team relationships, as well as increase communication across the board by giving everyone a voice.
-You spoke, we heard!
 We visibly showcase changes to our employees based on popular opinions so they can see that their feedback has not gone unheard.

-Ruth: Distributing surveys on a monthly basis where employees can have their say and feedback on what we can do even better as a business is a great way to enhance staff engagement and shows that we want to stay in tune with the working environment.
-Organised discussions or ‘People’ forums where employees can sit together and discuss what is working well and what we could do better with department heads is another way that employees get to have their say and get involved in creating a positive and engaging culture.
+Ruth: Distributing surveys on a monthly basis where employees can have their say and feedback on what we can do even better as a business is a great way to enhance staff engagement and shows that we want to stay in tune with the working environment and workforce.
+Organised discussions or ‘People’ forums where employees can sit together and discuss what is working well and what we could do better with department heads is another way that employees get to have their say and get involved in creating a positive and engaging organisational culture.
 This sense of collaboration is important for a positive company culture.

-Find people who fit within your positive organisational culture
+6. Find people who fit within your positive organisational culture

 Hannah: We ensure that our company values are part of our hiring process.
 Our purpose and mission as a business are made clear in all recruitment strategies, to ensure any potential candidates are in line with our values.
 As part of the process we have a final value interview stage where the questions are aligned to our values to ensure that the individual has a similar value-set and meets the needs of the business from a personal perspective.
 By ensuring that a person fits in with our values we immediately create an understanding of who we are as a business and our purpose.

-Wellness in the workplace
+7. Wellness in the workplace